 4. Island hopping

-The Maldives is made up of more than 1,000 islands, and many visitors choose to island hop to make the most of their trip.
+The Maldives is made up of more than 1,000 islands.
+And because of this many visitors choose to island hop to make the most of their trip.
+If you’re curious which islands offer the best bang for the buck then take a look at our article about The best budget islands!

 There are a variety of options for island hopping, including speedboats, seaplanes, and even sea taxis.
 It is important to plan your island hopping in advance and to book your transportation and accommodation as soon as possible, as the Maldives can be quite busy during peak season.